 Growing Tips for Green Snap Beans

-Green beans are one of the most popular vegetables grown in the home garden, only lagging the tomato in desirability by gardeners.
+Green beans are one of the most popular vegetables grown in the home garden, only lagging the tomato in desirability by the majority gardeners.

 They are also relatively simple to prepare and put into storage.
 That way garden-grown beans can be offered throughout the fall and winter months.